josephKhoury95/projectCPS/MonteCarlo_Simulation/README.md

 In this directory we provide two files for conducting the simulation:

-* graph1.txt: this input file describes the Industrial Control System (ICS) network; it is represented by a graph.
+* graph1.txt: Input file describing the Industrial Control System (ICS) network.
-* SIM1.py: This Python file conduct a Monte Carlo Simulation between both agents based on random strategies.
+* SIM1.py:    Conduct a Monte Carlo Simulation between both agents based on random strategies.